-How the Organic Acids Test might turn things around!
+How the Organic Acids Test might help turn things around!

 And the Organic Acids Test might be key to understand what is going on.